 Other people’s trash can be your treasure if you know where and how to look.
 This article shares all the great garage sale shopping tips so you can find the best bargains.

-Hunting for bargains at garage sales falls somewhere between being a hobby and a competitive sport.
+Hunting for bargains at garage sales can fall somewhere between being a hobby and a competitive sport.

 The pawing through other people’s belongs looking for a bargain.
-Or better yet, that elusive lost treasure, wildly undervalued, just waiting for the discerning to recognise its valued and make their fortune.
+Or better yet, that elusive lost treasure, wildly undervalued, just waiting for the discerning scavenger to recognise its value and make a fortune.

 Garage sale shopping is an enjoyable and social way to spend a Saturday morning.
 But if you are looking for a bargain, it does pay to keep in mind a few tips from seasoned garage sale shoppers.